 If you infringe on a registered trademark, there are heavy chances for affected parties to take legal action against you and sue or your business.
 Don’t append registered trademarks to your domain name (like nikeshoes4all.com, cooladidasshoes.com, godaddydomains.com, yourfacebook.com, cheapsamsungphones.com, etc) while registering your domain name.
-Registering domain names which are very similar to other established businesses and influencers (like oneplusphones.xyz, apple.audio, etc) and creating confusion among their followers with your website will do you more bad than good for your business.
+Registering domain names that are very similar to other established businesses and influencers (like oneplusphones.xyz, apple.audio, etc) and creating confusion among their followers with your website will do you more bad than good for your business.
 DO NOT EVER DO IT!

 Keep it relevant and brandable

 A good domain name should be brandable and convey what your business is about without making people think twice about what your products and services may be about.
 If your business is all about music streaming, it shouldn’t be named like a web hosting company.
 Or else people will mistake it for a music hosting company instead.

 Using keywords in your domain name can boost your SEO score and make your website more relevant than your competitors.
 For example, the most popular WordPress resource site ‘WPBeginner‘ uses the keyword ‘WP’ in their domain name.
 WP stands for WordPress – the most popular blogging software.
 But don’t spam your domain name with multiple keywords; one broad keyword is enough.
 For example, if you own a recipe site – don’t name it like ‘eggnoodlesrecipe.com’ or ‘chicken65foryou.com’.
 Instead, go for a broad domain name like ‘noodlesrecipebook.com’ or ‘ultimatehickenrecipes.com’.